Cryotheus/nzombies/README.md

 A GM13 Nazi Zombies style (WIP) gamemode

+This fork will be my attempt at fixing the buggy code.

 Download folder and place it in garrysmod/garrysmod/addons Make sure the structure has a path to addon.json like this: garrysmod/garrysmod/addons/nzombies/addon.json